elastic/ecs/rfcs/text/0003-object-field.md

 <!--
 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.
 -->
-Object fields would allow for normalization of event/audit data provided by SaaS providers and facilitate the usage of ECS normalized event data to track, detect, and investigate activity across a broad spectrum of SaaS provider logs.
+Enterprise Content fields would allow for normalization of event/audit data provided by SaaS providers and facilitate the usage of ECS normalized event data to track, detect, and investigate activity across a broad spectrum of SaaS/enterprise content source provider logs.

-For example; an analyst could leverage the fields here to identify access into specific records on Salesforce; cases on Service Now; or meetings on Zoom without needing to know service specific field names and/or custom field names; They would simply be able to pivot their query on the respective `object` field and `cloud.provider` field.
+For example; an analyst could leverage the fields here to identify access into specific records on Salesforce; cases on Service Now; or meetings on Zoom without needing to know service specific field names and/or custom field names; They would simply be able to pivot their query on the respective `enterprise_content` field and `cloud.provider` field.

 ## Source data